Fabrizio-Caruso/CROSS-LIB/README.md

 ## INSTALLATION

-The installation procedure is not strictly necessary because Cross-Lib can be used through GitHub Codespaces on any browser.
+An installation is not strictly necessary because Cross-Lib can be used through GitHub Codespaces on any browser.
-People can also use a pre-build docker image, a dockerfile to build an image or just clone this repository and install all the dependencies (compilers and a few tools).
+For an actual installation people can also use
+- the pre-build docker image,
+- the dockerfile to build an image or
+- a clone of this repository which requires the install all the dependencies (compilers and a few tools).

 For the details go here: